-The permanent settlement of the sensitive animals in hives has been successful for me.
-I can also prove by IR photos that they approach bees and feel them.
+The book scorpion (Chelifer Cancroides) feeds on parasites of bees in beehives, which makes it beneficial for honey bees and beekeepers.
+The bees tolerate them.
+The permanent settlement of the sensitive animals in hives has already been successful for me.
+Also I can prove by IR photos that the shy animals approach the bees and feel them.
 The proof of picking a Varroa mite is unfortunately not yet successful.
-An effectiveness in the fight against Varroa mites by means of book scorpions is definitely not proven.
-But no matter what, they are also a welcome guest in the beehive!
+But also regardless of that they are a welcome guest in the beehive!

 Are book scorpions effective in the fight against the Varroa mites?